Topics on topology and superstring theory

 \paragraph{}We can now consider the corresponding cohomological version, involving in particular K-theory.
 Actually the approach via Gysin map turns out to be equivalent to the one via K-homology thanks to what we said in subsection \ref{KHomologyGysinMap}.
 In particular, we define the charge density simply applying the Poincar\'e dual, which we have seen to correspond to the Gysin map.
 Thus we get the charged density:

 and the charge conserved in time:

 The latter is conserved since it is the Poincar\'e dual of a conserved K-homology class.
-This does not seem so evident if we consier directly the K-theoretical approach without referring to K-homology.
-Morover, we immediately see that charges in IIB theory are classified by $K^{0}(S)$ and in IIA theory by $K^{1}(S)$: the K-homology cycle has naturally the same dimension of the D-brane world-volume (since the gauge bundle lives in $K^{0}(WY_{p})$, so the dimension of the cycle is the one of $WY_{p}$), thus by Poincar\'e duality and considering the periodicity we get the analogous result for K-theory.
+This does not seem so evident if we consider directly the K-theoretical approach without referring to K-homology.
+Moreover, we immediately see that charges in IIB theory are classified by $K^{0}(S)$ and in IIA theory by $K^{1}(S)$: the K-homology cycle has naturally the same dimension of the D-brane world-volume (since the gauge bundle lives in $K^{0}(WY_{p})$, so the dimension of the cycle is the one of $WY_{p}$), thus by Poincar\'e duality and considering the periodicity we get the analogous result for K-theory.
 We remark that the class conserved in time belong to usual K-theory if the D-brane is space-filling, which is actually a particular case by this point of view.
 For this case, the same considerations of \cite{FR2} apply.